Keep your cool this vacation

 Destination, destination, destination

-If your child is very young consider your holiday destination carefully.
+If your child is very young consider your vacation destination carefully.
 Research the immunizations and medication recommended, as well as how easy it will be to get nappies or the right baby milk formula.
 And if your child has food allergies, it always pays to know the safe places to dine.
 That doesn't mean you can't be adventurous, but you also don't want to make life too difficult.

 Getting the packing right

 If you're flying, pack a day sack for your children full of activities to keep them happy.
 Go one step further and wrap each activity in colorful paper or newspaper.
 Just unwrapping a "present" will keep them occupied for hours.
 Before you leave home, take a photo of the contents of your bag, so you can keep tabs on what you've got with you.
 Consider loading a few child-friendly games and apps onto an iPad.
-An iPod Touch is ideal for older children: choose a few educational games, a few films and let them record their holiday using the camera.
+An iPod Touch is ideal for older children: choose a few educational games, a few films and let them record their vacation using the camera.
 Just make sure you pack some headphones: there are only so many times an adult should be made to listen to your child’s favorite soundtrack.

 Pack a few snacks.
 Raisins and dry cereal are great not only because they are healthy, but because they are fiddly and time-consuming to eat, keeping the little ones busy for a while.
 If you need to pack baby food, choose pouches rather than jars, as they are lighter and less likely to break.
-No-one wants to start a holiday with a handbag full of banana puree.
+No-one wants to start a vacation with a handbag full of banana puree.

 Ditch the stroller

-If you're planning an activity holiday, think about trading the stroller in for a sturdy baby carrier.
+If you're planning an activity vacation, think about trading the stroller in for a sturdy baby carrier.
 If you're visiting an old city with cobbles, ancient ruins or planning a rural escape, a stroller is just inconvenient.
 There are some great baby backpacks on the market that double as day sacks.

 Take the stroller